bnc19/COV_Italy_multistrain/README.md

 * *daily_PCR_i.csv* Daily molecular tests administered during Veneto study period.

-* *x_i_data.csv* integer data provided to rstan.
+* *x_i_data.csv* integer data provided to Rstan.
 Includes: Number of months to run the model, vector position of the first of each month, monthly average number of antigen and molecular tests administered in Veneto, population assumed to be susceptible at the start of the study period (S comp), population assumed to have immunity at the start of the study period (R comp), number of days to run the model, time point interventions were implemented, time point to seed M234I-A376T and alpha variants.

 Data for counterfactual analysis where we assume that the proportion of ANCOV and DNCOV tests conducted in Veneto was the same as in the rest of Italy over the study period:

-* *x_i_data_Veneto_italy_test.csv* integer data provided to rstan.
+* *x_i_data_Veneto_italy_test.csv* integer data provided to Rstan.
 Includes: Number of months to run the model, vector position of the first of each month, monthly average number of antigen and molecular tests administered in Italy, population assumed to be susceptible at the start of the study period (S comp), population assumed to have immunity at the start of the study period (R comp), number of days to run the model, time point interventions were implemented, time point to seed M234I-A376T and alpha variants.

 * *daily_Ag_i_Itest.csv* Daily antigen tests administered in Italy during Veneto study period.